Accreditation

 Program Accreditors

-The Teacher Education Program is currently under state review.
+Franklin College’s Education Preparation Program and elementary licensing program are approved by the Indiana Department of Education.
 The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education.
 The MS in Physician Assistant Studies Program is accredited by the Accreditation Review Commission on Education for the Physician Assistant.

 Privacy of Student Records and Information